raquelsilva/programming_for_teens/docs/Lesson2.md

 ### Calculating and visualizing Powers

 It is possible to calculate powers repeating the same number by the numbers of times indicated by the power.
-Instead of using a specific number, I wil show the example using the letter <i>b</i>, meaning the base of a square.
+Instead of using a specific number, I will show the example using the letter <i>b</i>, meaning the base of a square.
 In Python, the multiplication signal is represented by the symbol *.
 See below:

 <p>Power of  2  =  b<sup>2</sup>  =  b * b </p>
 <p>Power of  3  =  b<sup>3</sup>  =  b * b * b </p>